Substance Addiction Treatment Program in Tennessee

 Types of Treatment

 At Emmaus Medical & Counseling, we consider cases on a patient-by-patient basis.
 Each case is unique and requires targeted addiction treatment.
-We offer both inpatient and outpatient treatment plans depending on your needs.
+We offer outpatient treatment plans depending on your needs.
 Although we specialize in opiate abuse, we offer the following treatments for several SUDs, including:

 - Substance Abuse Treatment